Although it soared past the $4 million mark in bidding, a T206 Honus Wagner card failed to reach it reserve at Goldin Auctions on Saturday night.

-Two days later, with more than three weeks still left in the auction, bidding sits at $3.29 million, including buyer’s premium.
-That is a record for any T206 Honus Wagner PSA 1 example and already the fifth-highest price for a T206 Wagner in any grade.
+Bidding ended at $4.148 million, including buyer’s premium.
+That mark would have been a record for any T206 Honus Wagner PSA 1 example and the third-highest price for a T206 Wagner in any grade.

 According to Goldin, the card changed hands privately for an undisclosed sum in 2020.
 Previously, the card sold publicly in 2010 for $282,000.